Just here to profess our love for 巧虎 (Qiǎo hǔ / clever tiger), an educational Chinese show for children!

 Like most Chinese learning materials, many pages of the workbooks are overly cartoonified and have too many colors that can distract from important teaching concepts.

 For example, the clock teaching workbook came with an interactive paper clock that my daughter put together independently.
-My daughter already knows how to tell time from various hands-on activities that I created.
+My daughter learned how to tell time from various hands-on activities that I created.

 However, for a child who has not yet previously learned this skill, you can see in the image below many competing visual elements.